junquant/mlproject/report/report.md

 * 11-13 3D-magnetometer data (μT)
 * 14-17 orientation

-The full data set exists in 9 separate .dat files, one for each subject, of 54 columns (17 columns x 3 IMU + Heart Rate + Activity ID + Time Stamp).
-Orientation data is also included in the data set but invalid in this data set as mentioned in the code book available with the PAMAP2.

 ## Data Preparation

+As the data set exists in 9 separate .dat files a script was prepared to read the data and consolidate it into one .txt file for easier processing.
+As an one-time filtering, activities that are performed by less than 6 subjects and activities performed for only a few seconds (i.e 24 - Rope Jumping) were removed.
+Optional activities resides in separate data files and are not read.
+Each of the record was also labeled with the subject performing the activity as part of the initial and consolidation.

-**Missing Values** - The missing values were caused by lost of signals.
+**Missing Values** - The missing values were either caused by the lost of signals or the different frequencies the monitors record the data.
 As such, missing values are populated with the last valid value for the subject and if there is no valid value before, the first valid value after the record was used.
 This was done for each subject's data.

 **Invalid Data** - Orientation is not valid in this data set as stated in the code book and was removed.
 Accelerometer data for with the scale of ±6g was also removed from the data set as recommended by the code book as readings are saturated for high impact movements such as running.

+**Derived Subject-Activity** - An additional variable was created to concatenate subject and activity such that subject-activity is made up of 5 digits with the formula `(100 * subject) + activity`.
+For example a person with subject 101 performing activity 12 will be derived as (100*101) + 12 = 10112.

+After data cleansing and preparation, the total records used for training and testing the model is 1,893,511.

 ## Data Exploration

-### Univariate Exploration
+#### Univariate Exploration

 **Univariate Distributions**